Anushka8178/amfoss-tasks/Task_07/task_7/Readme.md

-This task was particularly an interesting one for me.
-Even though it took me quite some time to learn about creating webpages using HTML and CSS, it was a rewarding experience to see the webpage come to life.
+This task was slightly time consuming and required patience.
+Since, I would encounter an error message even after fixing my code.
+Thereafter, with some help, I was able to figure out that I needed to learn about using API keys in Javascript.
+It finally worked and it was my first time creating a chrome extension.